Scalp and Hair Care for Afro-Caribbean Hair

 The Skin Deep Summary

-Healthy hair starts at the scalp — and for Afro-Caribbean hair, that means balancing moisture, gentle handling, and consistent treatment in a way that works for your hair’s unique needs.
+Healthy hair starts at the scalp.
+For Afro-Caribbean hair, that means balancing moisture, gentle handling, and consistent treatment in a way that works for your hair's unique needs.

-At Zest, we know that one-size-fits-all advice doesn’t work for everyone.
-Your care team is here to help you build a scalp and hair care routine that supports your treatment, respects your hair, and fits your life.
+One-size-fits-all advice does not work for everyone.
+Your Zest care team is here to help you build a scalp and hair care routine that supports your treatment, respects your hair, and fits your life.

 Sources